unionai-oss/pandera/docs/source/polars.md

-Compared to the way `pandera` handles `pandas` dataframes, `pandera` attempts to leverage the `polars` [lazy API](https://docs.pola.rs/user-guide/lazy/using/) as much as possible to leverage its performance optimization benefits.
+Compared to the way `pandera` handles `pandas` dataframes, `pandera` attempts to leverage the `polars` [lazy API](https://docs.pola.rs/user-guide/lazy/using/) as much as possible to leverage its query optimization benefits.

 At a high level, this is what happens during schema validation: